Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Geebung has 39 active public transport stops, offering a mix of train and bus services.
-These stops are served by 34 different routes, collectively handling 2,297 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 163 meters from the nearest stop.
+These stops are served by 34 different routes that collectively facilitate 2,297 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 163 meters from the nearest stop.

 Frequently Asked Questions - Transport